jakartaee/platform/jakartaee11/JakartaEE11ReleasePlan.md

 ## CDI
 Continue to make CDI the single component model used across all of EE by removing Managed Beans from Annotations and all callsites that use Managed Beans.

-CDI will now be comprised of two specifications.
-The aspects of CDI that deal with integrating CDI and other specifications will be extracted and moved to a new CDI specification called CDI EE.
+With the help of the platform project, the CDI project will do the work to move all aspects of CDI that deal with integrating CDI with other specifications out of the CDI spec and into the platform spec or appropriate profile spec.
 The remaining content will still be called CDI.
 For more information see the [CDI issue tracker](https://github.com/jakartaee/cdi/issues/687#issuecomment-1667009015).

 ### API Source and Target Level
 If a component Specification is planning a Major or Minor version update for Jakarta EE 11, then the recommendation would be to recompile and distribute the specification’s APIs at lowest required of Java SE 17 and Java SE 21.